Which would you choose, the first restoration or the second?

 - White fillings bond to your tooth, unlike amalgam fillings, and actually restore more of the strength of your natural tooth.
 The silver in amalgam fillings actually weakens your tooth, making it more vulnerable to cracking or breaking.

-- The composite material in white fillings does not conduct heat or cold like the amalgam material does, making teeth restored with white fillings less sensitive.
+- The composite material in white fillings does not conduct heat or cold like the amalgam material does, making teeth restored with white fillings less sensitive when done appropriately.

 - The composite material in white fillings does not contain mercury, a known toxin.